MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ![Hologram manipulation](media/hologram-manipulation.PNG "Hologram manipulation")

 > [!Important]
-> To manipulate holograms effectively, make sure that your HoloLens is calibrated properly.
+> To manipulate holograms effectively, make sure that your [!include[pn-hololens](../includes/pn-hololens.md)] is calibrated properly.

 #### Change the size of a hologram after placing it